A Little About Your New Lawyer

 Daily Operations Matters

 and launched my first small business at age 20, while finishing my undergraduate business degree.
 I went on to law school and graduated in 1994.
 After spending a number of years in private practice I took a couple of breaks to stay at home with my son, during which time I started three other small businesses.
 I reentered the legal field in 2011, serving approximately the next 5 years as in-house counsel for various healthcare-related companies including a franchisor.
-I started Concision in 2016 and by the end of the second year of Concision’s inception, it became apparent, based on the clients I was drawn to serve, that I should focus my practice on the healthcare industry.
-I’ve learned the healthcare industry is diverse enough to keep me on my toes and provide plenty of variety in my day.
-So, I am happy to say that I now concentrate on helping healthcare professionals, businesses and entrepreneurs navigate an endless number of industry laws and regulations.
-If I'm not working or keeping up with the latest healthcare law trends, you may find me working on a painting, watching the latest Walking Dead episode or trolling Pinterest for interior design ideas.
+I started Concision in 2016 and by the end of the second year of Concision’s inception, it became apparent, based on the clients I was drawn to serve, that I should focus my practice on the clinical laboratory industry.
+I’ve learned the laboratory industry is diverse enough to keep me on my toes and provide plenty of variety in my day.
+So, I am happy to say that I now concentrate on helping clinical laboratories navigate an endless number of industry laws and regulations.
+If I'm not working or keeping up with the latest in lab law, you may find me working on a painting, watching the latest Walking Dead episode or trolling Pinterest for interior design ideas.